 '''

+//Create a compartment for parts.

 if(hasproperty("type", "part"))

 {

 SetCompartmentName("Parts");

 }

 //Create a compartment for ports.

 else if(hasproperty("type", "port"))

 {

 SetCompartmentName("Ports");

 }

 //Add child element name to compartment.

 AppendCompartmentText("#NAME#");

 }

 '''

 This script adds custom compartments for Port and Part elements that belong to the current element but that are not visible on the current diagram.